Pronouns in English Grammar: Types, Examples, and Rules

 • This is a beautiful park with lots of greenery.

-Both that and those used to point to items far away.
+On the other hand, both that and those used to point to items far away.
 We use “that” for single and “those” for multiple items or objects.
-For example,

 • That is Alex, my finance adviser.